osm-search/Nominatim/docs/customize/Tokenizers.md

 ## Legacy tokenizer

+!!! danger
+    The Legacy tokenizer is deprecated and will be removed in Nominatim 5.0.
+    If you still use a database with the legacy tokenizer, you must reimport it using the ICU tokenizer below.

 The legacy tokenizer implements the analysis algorithms of older Nominatim versions.
 It uses a special Postgresql module to normalize names and queries.
 This tokenizer is automatically installed and used when upgrading an older